dignitas123/Notes/Vite to existing Vue3 Typescript.md

   </metainfo>
 ```

-## example to extent it to 'Some Page' in another view
+## example to extend it to 'Some Page' in another view
 ```
 export default defineComponent({
   components: { HelloWorld },